 Noticed your hair falling out?
 Whether you’ve spotted more hairs than normal on your pillow, in the shower drain catch or on your clothing, it’s easy to panic when you notice your hair thinning at a faster pace than normal.

 Hair loss in women can occur for a variety of hair types and reasons.
 Sometimes, it’s triggered by changes in your hormone levels and a genetic sensitivity to certain hormones.
-In other cases, factors such as stress, thyroid issues or weight loss can all have an effect on your hairline.
+In other cases, factors such as stress, thyroid issues , weight loss and even environmental factors can all have an effect on your hairline.

 As a woman, dealing with hair loss can be difficult.
 Luckily, it’s almost always treatable using a range of safe, effective medications.
 We’ve covered these treatment options, as well as the key reasons for female hair loss, below.